khmelnitskiianton/Processor/README.md

 ```
 2. You will have file `bad_apple_asm.txt` in ./bad_apple
 3. Change its name to `input_text.txt` and copy to main folder!
-4. Then start program with `./processor.bat`
+4. Then start program with `./processor.bat bad_apple.txt`

 *Possible Problems:*
 > If running bad apple more than 10 sec - than check in `main_hdr/arrays.h` logs are turn off, turn off and recompile